PyCQA/bandit/doc/source/config.rst

 Bandit is designed to be configurable and cover a wide range of needs, it may be used as either a local developer utility or as part of a full CI/CD pipeline.
-To provide for these various usage scenarios bandit can be configured via a `YAML <http://yaml.org/>`_ file.
+To provide for these various usage scenarios bandit can be configured via a `YAML file`_.
 This file is completely optional and in many cases not needed, it may be specified on the command line by using `-c`.

 A bandit configuration file may choose the specific test plugins to run and override the default configurations of those tests.
 An example config might